honno/coinflip/README.rst

 Trial run
 ---------

-Try running the randomness tests on a generated binary sequence:
+Try running the randomness tests on an automatically generated binary sequence:

 .. code-block:: console